rchung95/PokedexVueJs/README.md

 - ~~Analytical graph?~~ Potentially D3.js to showcase its 6 stats and/or IV/EV
 - ~~Rewrite js part so it aligns with vue.js code~~
 - ~~Build a web scraper~~
+- Rewrite Chart js part, so it is more reuseable?
+- Add in pokemon image
+- Add in the web scraping code

 Will add more if I can think of anything.